Sabari231024/ZENO_AICHAT/README.md

 A small Spring Boot web application that provides a chat UI backed by a Gemini-based AI service.

 This README explains how to build, run, configure, and extend the project.
-It also documents the repository layout and common troubleshooting steps.
+It also documents the repository layout and common troubleshooting steps. . this application is deployed in AZURE . i has an CICD pipeline in the Backend

 ## Key features